 India Shadows China

-While China has outperformed India in just about every market, India is working towards catching up.
-Its current generation of brilliant self-starters, highly educated and are driven to change all of this for India.
-While I should bristle at this fact, I am in awe of a generation that understands the importance of education and how it can be used to change the future of a nation.
-With all the advantages US generations have had in education and opportunities, I don't feel we have used these resources to their full potential.
-Part of our solution to the US of its IT dependency will need to be better and earlier education in STEM in US schools, a component that is generally lacking now.
+Although China has outperformed India in almost every market, India is working towards catching up.
+Its current generation of brilliant self-starters is highly educated and driven to change this for India.
+While I should be hesitant to admit this fact, I am in awe of a generation that understands the importance of education and how it can be used to change the future of a nation.
+Despite all the advantages that US generations have had in education and opportunities, I do not believe that we have used these resources to their full potential.
+Part of our solution to reducing the US’s IT dependency will require better and earlier education in STEM in US schools, a component that is currently lacking.

-Since 1970, China's productivity has risen 67%; India can easily catch up with its productivity level because it is so much lower.
-While I'm not using exact numbers, we can look at the Gross Domestic Product of both countries and see that China's is four times larger than India.
-But, if India was to increase by 8% steadily and China remained at 4% growth, India could increase its GDP by 1% yearly.
-While 1% doesn't sound like much, it is significant in terms of billions of dollars.
-If we factor in an ambitious, well-educated, and highly technical millennial population, India could see phenomenal growth in all markets.
+Since 1970, China’s productivity has increased by 67%; India can easily catch up with its productivity level because it is so much lower.
+Although I am not using exact numbers, we can look at the Gross Domestic Product of both countries and see that China’s is four times larger than India’s.
+However, if India were to increase its productivity by 8% steadily while China remained at 4% growth, India could increase its GDP by 1% yearly.
+While 1% may not seem like a significant increase, it is substantial in terms of billions of dollars.
+With an ambitious, well-educated, and highly technical millennial population, India could see phenomenal growth in all markets.

-I have said it before, and I will continue to say this…millennials will change the global economy in many and very innovative ways.
-They are out-of-the-box thinkers, and that will be their huge advantage.
+I have said it before, and I will continue to say it… millennials will change the global economy in many innovative ways.
+They are out-of-the-box thinkers, and that will be their significant advantage.

 India’s IT Rise

-For decades, India has been self-dependent on IT, using their self-isolation to motivate their most talented IT and engineering professionals to leave India for better opportunities.
+For decades, India has been self-reliant in the IT industry.
+Its self-isolation motivated its most talented IT and engineering professionals to leave India for better opportunities.

-India's IT services working to assist US companies in India have increased and strengthened India's hold on IT growth.
-As a result, while US companies were growing in India, India had their own IT growth and started its global emergence.
+India’s IT services, which assist US companies in India, have increased and strengthened India’s hold on IT growth.
+As a result, while US companies were growing in India, India had its own IT growth and started its global emergence.

-They have taken what the US has offered and are building better IT opportunities with global expansion.
-Picture working for your dad in his company, learning from him, adding your tech abilities, and thinking out of the box to create your own competing company only stronger.
+India has taken what the US has offered and is building better IT opportunities with global expansion.
+It’s like working for your dad in his company, learning from him, adding your tech abilities, and thinking out of the box to create your own competing company, only stronger.
 That is precisely what India has done.

-This was China's downfall as they shut out the US-based tech companies and created their own versions of Google and Facebook.
-However, the US IT presence is seen in the over 300 million users of Google and Whatsapp in India.
+This was China’s downfall as it shut out the US-based tech companies and created its own versions of Google and Facebook.
+However, the US IT presence is seen in the over 300 million users of Google and WhatsApp in India.
 The CEO of Google was born in India.

-Microsoft and Amazon make up most of India's services, with Windows setting record numbers of PC sales in India last year.
+Microsoft and Amazon make up most of India’s services, with Windows setting record numbers of PC sales in India last year.
 Other well-established US companies with a strong presence in India are Twitter, Netflix, and Uber.
-Combined, this gives the US a more solid position in India's tech culture than China has.
-Good to know US company growth is strong somewhere!
+Combined, this gives the US a more solid position in India’s tech culture than China has.
+It’s good to know that US company growth is strong somewhere!

-India is in a high-growth period and hasn't even started to capitalize on its healthcare, agriculture, and education services.
+India is in a high-growth period and has not even started to capitalize on its healthcare, agriculture, and education services.
 That leaves these areas open for future India-based company growth.
-If India develops their cloud system, mobile technology, and e-commerce platforms, it could push US-based companies out of India.
+If India develops its cloud system, mobile technology, and e-commerce platforms, it could push US-based companies out of India.
 Will this happen in the next ten years?
-Probably not, but know it will happen, and I have no doubt the millennials will be the driving force!
+Probably not, but it will happen, and I have no doubt that millennials will be the driving force!

-According to ITIF(Information Technology and Innovative Foundation), the only US sectors that don't depend on India's IT are Defense and Education.
+According to ITIF (Information Technology and Innovative Foundation), the only US sectors that do not depend on India’s IT are Defense and Education.
 How does this even happen?
 With all the technology we have and have shared with the world, a country as large as the US is reliant on India for IT!
 I hope you understand the harm in this: why the US depends on foreign nations for IT and manufacturing, one of the nations being a political and economic threat to the US.

 As a nation, we need to bring them home, base it all in the US, then distribute our services globally.
-It's not a complex concept, but against corporate greed, it's gonna be hard to achieve!
-My thinking, based on history…when the US was the richest and strongest nation during the 50s and 60s when US manufacturing was based in the US.
+It’s not a complex concept, but against corporate greed, it’s going to be hard to achieve!
+My thinking, based on history, is that the US was the richest and strongest nation during the 50s and 60s when US manufacturing was based in the US.
 Corporations love to blame the unions for their need to move, but the truth is they would rather pay someone $2 to make a shirt than pay you $12 to make the same shirt.

 How India Has Become the Hub for Tech

-India has managed to diminish poverty and improve the quality of their lives through the jobs the tech service industry is creating; it has increased their growth and increased access to multiple resources.
+India has managed to reduce poverty and improve their quality of life through the creation of jobs in the tech service industry.
+This has not only increased their growth but also provided access to multiple resources.

-India is second only to China in internet connectivity.
-However, their expansion of the internet, especially to rural areas, has increased mobile phone and PCs usage.
-They have set records in consumer spending by increasing internet access, increasing employment opportunities, wages increased connectivity, making it all the more convenient for the population.
+India is second only to China in terms of internet connectivity.
+However, its expansion of the internet, especially in rural areas, has increased mobile phone and PC usage.
+By increasing internet access, employment opportunities, and wages, they have set records in consumer spending, making it all the more convenient for the population.

-India houses some of the world's youngest entrepreneurs, with the average age being twenty-eight.
-However, these entrepreneurs are creating startups that do very well at an impressive rate.
-This has led to the increase of high-quality entrepreneurs, investors, and mentors with lots of experience to shape and build future India-based businesses.
+India houses some of the world’s youngest entrepreneurs, with an average age of twenty-eight.
+Despite their youth, these entrepreneurs have created startups that perform exceedingly well, leading to the growth of high-quality entrepreneurs, investors, and mentors with lots of experience to shape and build future India-based businesses.

-Many of them are modeled after foreign businesses' and adapted to the local needs to become successful.
-This growth will only increase as these tech companies continue to adapt to India's needs.
-In addition, the contribution of overseas investors and increasing acquisitions mergers of tech companies have increased their expansion.
+Many of these businesses are modeled after foreign businesses and adapted to the local needs to become successful.
+This growth will only increase as these tech companies continue to adapt to India’s needs.
+In addition, the contribution of overseas investors and increasing acquisitions and mergers of tech companies have facilitated their expansion.

 There will be periods of ups and downs amongst all this growth.
-But, if India continues its present growth rate, it can become a global competitor as strong as, if not stronger than China.
+However, if India continues to grow at its present rate, it can become a global competitor as strong as, if not stronger than China.

-The thing slowing India's tech progress down is government regulation that supports tech innovation.
-Their need to train new tech talent and give companies a reason to stay in India.
-That sounds incredibly familiar and seems to be a global issue!
+The thing slowing India’s tech progress down is government regulation that does not support tech innovation.
+They need to train new tech talent and give companies a reason to stay in India.
+This sounds incredibly familiar and seems to be a global issue!

 India has become the stereotypical “IT guy” fixing IT problems for other countries; if they can change to innovative technology, they could dominate the tech market.

-In fact, India is considered a potential superpower; while it has multiple factors to overcome before achieving this, it has been quickly expanding its military and economy.
-Thus putting themselves on the track to be a superpower in the next several decades.
+In fact, India is considered a potential superpower; while it has multiple factors to overcome before achieving this, it has been quickly expanding its military and economy, putting itself on track to be a superpower in the next several decades.

 Our over-reliance on Indian IT could be a real problem for the US if a significant disagreement should occur.
-But, on the other hand, let's not discount an alliance between India and China in the future.
-So the US put itself in a precarious position!
+On the other hand, let’s not discount an alliance between India and China in the future.
+Thus, the US has put itself in a precarious position!
 When India reaches its potential in growth, will it remain an ally?

 The only saving grace in all of this is India’s understanding that getting rid of US tech companies completely would create economic devastation for them and have a severe effect on their relationship with the US.

-Now I don't know about you, but I am at a loss for why these US companies put all their IT eggs in one basket.
-They don't invest all the IT money in one company, so why are they not diversifying IT in more than one country?
-Better yet, WHY are they not doing this in the US?
+Now, I don’t know about you, but I am at a loss for why these US companies put all their IT eggs in one basket.
+They don’t invest all their IT money in one company, so why are they not diversifying IT in more than one country?
+Better yet, why are they not doing this in the US?

 Change Needs to Happen

-They are willing to pay India taxes for e-commerce platform use and local cloud services to do the exact thing in the US.
-They've become so focused on the profits to be made in India that they are willing to forfeit all the potential that comes with doing business in your own country?
+It seems that they are willing to pay taxes in India for the use of their e-commerce platform and local cloud services instead of doing the same thing in the US.
+Have they become so focused on the profits to be made in India that they are willing to forfeit all the potential that comes with doing business in their own country?

-If they're happy to pay taxes to India, then let's increase the taxes when they import their services back to the US.
-Increase the taxes on their incoming goods and services.
-Make them pay more if they choose to move to another country!
+If they are happy to pay taxes to India, then let’s increase the taxes when they import their services back to the US.
+We should increase the taxes on their incoming goods and services and make them pay more if they choose to move to another country!
 If they want to eliminate the tax, they can come back to the US and do business.
-Make it expensive and difficult, and they will eventually come back.
-Will it possibly cost us a bit more if we choose to use their services here?
-Maybe it will.
-But I am willing to give my business to alternate companies to ensure they will eventually come back.
+If we make it expensive and difficult, they will eventually come back.
+It might cost us more to use their services here, but I am willing to give my business to alternate companies to ensure they will eventually come back.

-As I see it, one of two things will need to happen.
-A, we need to maintain a strong relationship with India, or B, we need to take a page from India's playbook and start replicating the services India provides right here at home.
+As I see it, one of two things needs to happen.
+Either we need to maintain a strong relationship with India, or we need to take a page from India’s playbook and start replicating the services India provides right here at home.

-All this money these US companies are paying to India and other foreign countries could also be used in the US.
-They need to be here in the US, spending their money in the country that supported them until they moved to India
+All the money these US companies are paying to India and other foreign countries could also be used in the US.
+They need to be here in the US, spending their money in the country that supported them until they moved to India.

 The kind of money they spend in India could change a lot of lives in the US.
-So instead of accepting the Indian government's taxation, negotiate a better tax deal with the US government and come home.
-So many US citizens could benefit from the jobs this will create and the taxes this will generate.
+So instead of accepting India’s taxation, let’s negotiate a better tax deal with the US government and bring the companies back home.
+Many US citizens could benefit from the jobs this will create and the taxes this will generate.

 The taxes these companies pay could help pay off the trillions of dollars in US debt.
-We, as individuals, are striving for financial independence.
-Wouldn't it be great to have the US government be the lead on this as they use the revenue these companies would bring back to the US to rid ourselves of the debt?
+As individuals, we are striving for financial independence.
+Wouldn’t it be great to have the US government lead this effort as they use the revenue these companies would bring back to the US to rid ourselves of the debt?

-We need to contact or representatives, congressmen and women, and governors and start reminding them That we want our companies to come back home.
-Your vote is a very powerful thing; it has to potential to change many things!
+We need to contact our representatives, congressmen and women, and governors and remind them that we want our companies to come back home.
+Our vote is a very powerful thing; it has the potential to change many things!

-Bring these companies and their jobs back to the US where they belong, so we can start building the It jobs in the US that will serve us for decades to come.
+Bring these companies and their jobs back to the US where they belong, so we can start building the IT jobs in the US that will serve us for decades to come.
 We can start now before India reaches their potential, or we can scramble to do it when it happens.
-I'm thinking proactive is the way we need to go with IT!
+I think being proactive is the way we need to go with IT!